ixalodecte/AI-Log-Analyzer/README.md

 If you have a compatible gpu you can install CUDA.
 Training a neural network on gpu is way faster than cpu.

-At this point you can only use the "deeplog" model. "loganomaly" model use word2Vec to convert logs into vectors.
-To do this you have to download the file "cc.en.300.vec", wich contains the semantic representation of each english words.
+Unlike DeepLog, LogAnomaly convert log into semantic vectors.
+To use it, you need to download a dictionnary that map words into vectors.
+Bellow the instruction to download word2vec for English:

 ```
 wget https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.vec.gz